3.5 Quarts Is How Many Cups: A Complete Guide to US Volume Conversions

 Canning and Preserving

 Home canning is another area where quarts become essential.
-But many canning recipes require specific amounts of liquid in quart measurements.
-Think about it: if you're following a recipe that calls for 3.
-5 quarts of pickled brine, knowing this equals 14 cups helps you measure accurately using standard measuring cups that are more commonly found in home kitchens.
+Consider this: many canning recipes require specific amounts of liquid in quart measurements.
+If you're following a recipe that calls for 3.5 quarts of pickled brine, knowing this equals 14 cups helps you measure accurately using standard measuring cups that are more commonly found in home kitchens.

 Beverage Preparation